Saturday, June 5, 2021

 - If you are a professional who cares for persons with memory loss or their families, please fill out the University of Minnesota Caregiver Registry-Professional form.

-This conference is part of the Minnesota Northstar Geriatrics Workforce Enhancement Program (GWEP), which is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $747,581.
+This conference is part of the Minnesota Northstar Geriatrics Workforce Enhancement Program (GWEP), which is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS).
 The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by HRSA, HHS or the U.S. Government.
 Additional funding for the Minnesota Northstar GWEP is provided by a gracious gift from the Otto Bremer Trust.
 The Minnesota Northstar GWEP is also supported by the University of Minnesota Office of Academic Clinical Affairs.

 The Caring for People with Memory Loss conference is now accepting donations!
 All donations are tax-deductible, and all proceeds will be used for the support of conference activities.